Clean Energy to Communities Program: Peer-Learning Cohorts

 Eligibility

-Peer-learning cohorts are intended for participants that have decision-making power or influence in their communities but need access to additional clean energy expertise to inform upcoming opportunities.
+Peer-learning cohorts are intended for participants that have decision-making power or influence in their community entities but need access to additional clean energy expertise to inform upcoming opportunities.
 Eligible primary applicants for cohort topics may include:

 • Tribes, including Alaska Native Villages, Alaska Native Corporations, and state recognized Tribes